gkohri/discreteRNG/README.md

 `discrete_distribution_30bit` is about four times faster than `discrete_distribution` when generating random deviates, but needs much longer for the initiation.
 Both classes are faster than the standard implementation.

+`well_1024`: A uniform, 32 bit, psuedo random number generator with a period of 2^1024.
+The Well algorith will thermalize faster than Matsumoto and Nishimura's Mercene twister.
+The implementation here is faster than the standard `mersenne_twister`.